Browsing Tag

 Hello!
 I’m Folashade Anozie.

-Late last year, I made a commitment to myself to do my best to give listeners of my podcast some insight into what goes on behind the scenes.
+Late last year, I promised myself I’d give my podcast listeners a better glimpse of what really goes on behind the scenes.
+So, here goes.

 So, here goes.

-My first guest of 2020 is Chief Oladele Fajemirokun.
-Chief Fajemirokun is a Nigerian venture capitalist, businessman, and angel investor.
-His business investment cuts across companies such as AIICO Plc, Food Concepts Ltd, Kings Guards, to name a few.
+My first guest of 2020 was Chief Oladele Fajemirokun, a Nigerian venture capitalist, businessman, and angel investor.
+His investments span companies like AIICO Plc, Food Concepts Ltd, Kings Guards, and more.

 When I subsequently moved back to Nigeria, I went to a bookstore and purchased a copy of the book.
 I read a couple of pages and a couple of days later had the chance to visit Chief.
 I informed him that I would love to interview him because, in my opinion, there are lessons from his business principles, philosophies, and life experience that can be applied to the Nigerian music industry and life in general.
 However, I needed to finish reading the book.
 He agreed that when I was done reading the book, I should get in touch with him.

-Driving home, I was upset with myself for, again, having issues with my audio recording.
-The drive home also finally dawned on me that serving as the host, producer, editor, and audio engineer requires that I juggle numerous balls.
-And sometimes it can be challenging to balance all these balls seamlessly.
+Thirty minutes later, we wrapped.
+I thanked Chief for his time.
+On the drive home, I was annoyed with myself for having another audio issue.
+Working as the host, producer, editor, and audio engineer requires that I juggle numerous balls.
+And sometimes it can be challenging to balance all well.
 So, if you’re reading this and you are, or you know any great person who might be interested in interning with me, do let know.

-If you listened to the interview, audio challenges and all, thank you so much for listening.
-I hope that you learned a thing or two about persistence, life, and business.
-If you haven’t listened to the interview, you can do so on Soundcloud, Spotify, Apple Podcasts, Google Podcasts, Stitcher Radio, or Audiomack.
+If you listened, audio hiccups and all, thank you.
+I hope you took away something about persistence, business, and life.
+If you haven’t listened yet, you can do so on Soundcloud, Spotify, Apple Podcasts, Google Podcasts, Stitcher Radio, or Audiomack.
 Simply search for ‘thesncpodcast‘ [which is all 1 word].
 You can also follow us on Twitter, Instagram, and Facebook at the same name -> @thesncpodcast.

 I appreciate every single person who continues to support me and the podcast.
 I am eternally grateful.
 2020 is definitely the year that I make things right!